simonnickel/snap-app-template/README.md

 >
 > (Source: Someone on the internet)

 The goal of SnapTemplate is to already have the last 20% ready, before you even start the project.
+The same applies to the first 20% of a project: infrastructure, boilerplate and project setup.

-Even if you don't plan to finish it, testing a quick idea is much better with a full app experience around it.
+Even if you don't plan to finish the last 60% of it, it allows to test a quick idea with a full app experience around it.

 ## Create new App

 1. Create and clone repository.
-2. Copy files from snap-app-template.
+2. Copy files from snap-app-template and get everything in the correct place.
 3. Rename project.
     1. Rename top item in project navigator.
     2. Change bundle identifier.